 This early-20s tax haze is a relatable feeling for many, so much so that a major plot point in Broad City’s second episode is all about Ilana doing her own taxes.
 “I’m gonna be a grown-ass woman and do my taxes for once, without my mommy and daddy,” she says in a tone of exaggerated, self-mocking disgust.
 She visits an accountant, who tells her that her return comes out to $52 and that his fee is $125.

-If 2020 is your first year dealing with taxes, don’t worry.
-We live in an age where there’s a wide marketplace of tools (many of them free or cheap) that can guide you step-by-step and catch many of the common mistakes first-timers might make.
+Thankfully, there’s a wide marketplace of tools (many of them free or cheap) that can guide you step-by-step and catch many of the common mistakes first-timers might make.
 Plus, the younger you are, the more likely it is that your taxes will be straightforward (though, unfortunately, there are plenty of exceptions to that), and because young people are buying homes, having kids, and getting married later in life, if we do those things at all, generally our taxes will stay simpler for longer.

 What Are Tax Returns?

 A tax return is a report of all the income you’ve earned during a tax year.
 The IRS reviews your report, compares it to the information they have, and either sends you a bill for extra taxes you owe or a refund for the taxes you overpaid.
 If you work for an employer, they should automatically withhold your state and federal income taxes, as well as social security and Medicare taxes.
 You can adjust how much they withhold on a form called the W-4, which you should have filled out before you started your job.
 If you’re self-employed, you have to withhold self-employment tax and income tax yourself.
 Generally, you have to file both state and federal tax returns every year.